Content Navigation

 *Bona fide residents must prepare separate vouchers for estimated income tax and self-employment tax payments.
 Send the income tax vouchers to the address for bona fide residents and the self-employment tax vouchers to the address for non-bona fide residents.

 If you are self-employed, be sure to take into account the deduction for self-employment tax.
-Use the 2020 Self-Employment Tax and Deduction Worksheet for Lines 1 and 9 of the Estimated Tax Worksheet to figure the amount to subtract when figuring your expected AGI.
-This worksheet also will give you the amount to enter on line 9 of your estimated tax worksheet.
+Use the 2025 Self-Employment Tax and Deduction Worksheet for Lines 1 and 9 of the Estimated Tax Worksheet to figure the amount to subtract when figuring your expected AGI.
+This worksheet will also give you the amount to enter on line 9 of your estimated tax worksheet.

 You would be required to make estimated tax payments (to avoid a penalty) even if you didn’t include household employment taxes when figuring your estimated tax.